Gerard Healy: Broadcasting career

 After retiring in 1990, Healy became an commentator with the Seven Network on their AFL coverage.
 Healy was a special comments in 5 AFL grand finals with Seven.

 On radio, he has also been a long-time special comments man on 3AW for their AFL coverage, as well as hosting Sports Today since 1996.
 He gave a heartfelt farewell message on the show to his co-host David Hookes after his death in 2004.
 Hookes was later replaced on the show by Dwayne Russell.

 His audio commentary also has been used for computer games, including as AFL 2007 along with Dennis Cometti.

 Following Seven losing the AFL rights, Healy joined Nine Network as a special commentator for the 2002 & 2003 seasons, before moving to Fox Footy Channel from 2004 in the same role until its closure in 2006 as well as hosting On the Couch in which he did during his time on Nine.
 He continued his commentary role for AFL matches with Fox Sports from 2007 and since 2012 on second version of Fox Footy.

+Healy is referred to as “G” by some of his colleagues, including fellow ex-AFL players Ben Dixon and Nick Dal Santo.